Mendam Berahi: Story according to Hikayat Hang Tuah

 In 1509, when the Portuguese first arrived in Malacca, admiral Hang Tuah was sick.
 Mendam Berahi was under the command of Maharaja Setia, and the ship managed to ram and sink 2 Portuguese jalilah (a type of ship).
 Seeing that they were outnumbered, the Malaccan fleet retreated to Malacca and asked Hang Tuah to come along.
 Hang Tuah finally agreed to join the battle.
 The two fleets met and attacked each other.
 In the end, Hang Tuah was shot and fell into the water, before finally being helped by the soldiers to climb into Mendam Berahi.
 The Malaccan fleet fled to Malacca with the Portuguese fleet in pursuit, but seeing their leader also injured and asking to be brought back to Portugal, the Portuguese fleet eventually withdrew.

 With the threat of the Portuguese, the king of Malacca ordered Admiral Hang Tuah and Maharaja Setia to go to the country of Rum (the Ottoman Empire) to buy bedil (guns) and large meriam (cannons).
 Hang Tuah went on Mendam Berahi accompanied by many boats.
 After 5 days and 5 nights, he arrived in Aceh, staying there for about 12 days.
 After getting enough supplies, Hang Tuah sailed to Deva Island (Maldives), arriving there after about 10 days.
 After sailing for 2 months, Mendam Berahi arrived in Jeddah.
 Hang Tuah, Maharaja Setia, and their entourage anchored for a while, intending to go to the tomb of Eve.
-They reached it by walking for 2 days and 2 nights to Mecca and performed the pillars of Hajj.
-They also went to Medina to visit the graves of the Prophet Muhammad and his companions.
+They reached it by walking for 2 days and 2 nights to Mecca and performed the rites of Hajj.
+They also went to Medina to visit the graves of Muhammad and his companions.
 After returning from the pilgrimage, the group sailed for 20 days to Egypt and stayed there for about 3 months to buy guns and load them onto the boats.
 Hikayat Hang Tuah also tells how the Malaccan boats and ships sailed for 17 days and arrived in Istanbul, but in reality, this route could not be passed because the Suez Canal did not exist at that time.
 Whatever the case, in Rum they managed to buy about 800 large and small guns, plus the 120 previously purchased in Egypt.
 The group arrived back in Malacca after about 4 months of sailing.